agsb/nones/keebngsl/README.md

     Assign keys in order frequency list.
     Balance counts to minimize overuse,
-    No digraph in same key,
+    Avoid digraph in same key,
-    No trigraph in same key,
+    Avoid trigraph in same key,

     1, 2, 3, 4, 5, 6, 7, 8, 9 for arranje multiple letters or symbols
-    0   reserved
+    0  use for common symbols comma, dot, question.
     \*  reserved for 12 selects as letters, symbols, functions, etc
     \#  reserved for controls, as select + group of keys + execute, and alone to ends key repeats